Gracetown58/Linus-Web-Server/README.md

 # Linux Server Configuration
 This page explains how to set up a secure linux web server using a Digital Ocean droplet.
-This server will then be used to deploy my vinyls catalogue previously developed.
+This server will then be used to deploy the [vinyls catalogue](https://github.com/Gry0u/vinyls_catalogue) I previously developed.
-The address of the server I deployed is http://104.248.253.240/
+The address of the server I deployed is **http://104.248.253.240/**
 ## 1. Create the Digital Ocean Droplet
 1. On your local machine create RSA key pairs with the following command:
 ```